Josephine Truman : Represented Artist

 Photo: Alia Grinvalds

-Josephine Truman is a singer, composer and performer whose focus is the voice and its ultimate potentials.
+Josephine (Jo) Truman is a singer, composer and performer interested in exploring the voice and all its potentials.

-In 2014 Truman received a new work grant from the Australia Council of the Arts to collaborate, as librettist, co-composer and singer, on the creation of a chamber opera for solo voice woodwind and strings with the Icelandic composer Hildigunnur Runnardottir.
-The composers are hoping the work can be performed in Iceland and/or Australia in the near future.
+In 2014 Truman received a new work grant from the Australia Council of the Arts to collaborate as librettist on the creation of 'Traversing The Void' a new chamber opera for solo voice woodwind and strings in eight movements, with the Icelandic composer Hildigunnur Runnardottir.
+Mezzo soprano Halveig Runarsdottir performed the solo vocal part at the world premier earlier this year on 21 February 2021, with the Camerartica Quartet at the Harpa theatre in Reyjkavic.
+It received a standing ovation and broadcasts by RUV (Icelandic state broadcaster) and appeared on the arts program 'Menningin'.

 |The mirrored cry (radiophonic music) (1999)||Written for The Listening Room, ABC Radio|